adibmed/Instagram-Clone/README.md

-# 🧡 Instagram Clone With Amazing React.js 🚀
+# 🧡 Instagram Clone With The Amazing React.js 🚀

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).